furbo1/react-register-login-fullstack/README.md

 - User credentials stored in local storage for demonstration purposes, easily connect to any database of your choice.
 - Styled with TailwindCSS for a sleek, responsive design.

+## Using the Template

+To use this template, clone the repository or use the provided CLI tool to scaffold a new project:

+npx react-register-login

+## Installation and Running the Project

+This project is structured with separate directories for the frontend and backend, ensuring a clean separation of concerns and ease of development.
+Follow the steps below to set up and run both parts of the application.

+## To run the project from root folder and start both fronend and server, this require "concurrently" packages:

+- npm install
+- npm start
+- open your default web browser to http://localhost:3000
+- register a user, credentials will be stored in local storage this should not be used in production, for production connect to any database of your choice
+- login with the user you just registered and modify the app as you desire

+## Alterantively, you can start both frontend and backend separately if you don't want to use "concurently" package:

+## Backend Setup

+- cd backend
+- npm install
+- node server.js # or nodemon server.js

+## Frontend Setup

+- cd frontend
+- npm install
+- npm start
+- open your default web browser to http://localhost:3000
+- register a user, credentials will be stored in local storage this should not be used in production, for production connect to any database of your choice
+- login with the user you just registered and modify the app as you desire

+## Customization

+## Database Integration

+By default, user credentials are stored in local storage for demonstration purposes.
+For production applications, it's recommended to integrate a secure database for managing user credentials.
+The backend can be easily extended to connect with any database of your choice (e.g., MongoDB, PostgreSQL, Firebase) by modifying the server logic.

+## TailwindCSS Customization

+The frontend's appearance can be customized via TailwindCSS by editing the tailwind.config.js file.
+For more detailed instructions on customizing TailwindCSS, refer to their official documentation.

+## Contribution

+Contributions to this template are welcome!
+If you have suggestions for improvements or encounter any issues, please feel free to open an issue or submit a pull request on GitHub.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ```
 react-register-login/
 ├── backend/